Ten Reasons to Make English the Official Language of the United States

 – Charles Krauthammer, Time Magazine, June 4, 2006

-7. To respond to the will of the American people, 87 percent of whom believe English should be our official language, according to a May 2010 Rasmussen Reports survey.
+- To respond to the will of the American people, 80 percent of whom believe English should be our official language, according to a recent Rasmussen Reports survey.

-8. To conform to the rest of the world: Eighty-five percent of the UN’s member nations have official languages.
-Fifty-three (53) of those nations have adopted English as their official language.
+- To conform to the rest of the world: Ninety-two percent of the UN’s member nations have official languages.
+Sixty-five (65) of those nations have adopted English as their official language.

 Twenty-seven of those nations, mostly in Africa, Asia and the Caribbean, have made English their only official language